orson1282/arubabank_api/README.md

     python3 -m venv venv                             # create a new virtual environment in the directory 'venv' . venv/bin/activate                              # activate this environment
     sudo python3 setup.py install                    # install all dependencies
-    python3 -m arubabank -u <username> -p <password> -o json # Use the mobile app to generate your password

 ## Usage